Implex-ltd/FingerprintCollector/README.md

-# FingerprintCollector
+# Fingerprint Collector

-Dump browser fingerprint
+This project is dedicated to retrieving browser fingerprints by serving fingerprinting script to use them into anti-bot solutions.